avantrec/soco-cli/README.md

 sonos SPEAKER ACTION <parameters>
 ```

 - `SPEAKER` identifies the speaker to operate on, and can be the speaker's Sonos Room (Zone) name or its IPv4 address in dotted decimal format.
-Note that the speaker name is case sensitive (unless using 'alternative discovery', discussed below).
+It's best to use the exact, case sensitive speaker name, but partial, case insensitive names will also be matched, e.g., `kit` will match `Kitchen`.
+Partial matches must be unambiguous.
 - `ACTION` is the operation to perform on the speaker.
 It can take zero or more parameters depending on the operation.

 As usual, command line arguments containing spaces must be surrounded by quotes: double quotes work on all OS platforms, while Linux and macOS also support single quotes.